 Whether you just like to see pretty backyards and patios for the fun of it (You probably wouldn’t be here if you didn’t.) or you need inspiration and ideas for your own future makeovers, I hope you’ll continue to enjoy this Saturday series:

-7 Creative DIY Backyard Makeovers to Inspire You
+Ideas for 7 Creative DIY Backyard Makeovers

 All 7 of these backyard makeovers did just that.
 All started with very different spaces, some small, some large, some wide open and some constrained by existing structures (a house), fences, roofs, foundations or air~conditioning units.
 All overcame these challenges to create a beautiful and relaxing backyard.